metaRange/metarange.github.io/src/content/docs/additional/A12_analyzing_results.md

 </math>

 - `pi`   is the proportion (relative abundance) of species i at a site
-- `S` is the total number of species considered
+- `S` is the total number of species at a site

 The code to calculate the Shannon index per cell is as also straightforward:
 ``` r